michael-riha/aegra/docs/README.md

 - **[Main README](../README.md)** - Project overview and quick start
 - **[Contributing Guide](../CONTRIBUTING.md)** - How to contribute to Aegra

+## Observability

+- [Langfuse Integration](./langfuse-usage.md) - How to set up and use Langfuse for tracing.

 ## 🚀 Quick Start

 1. **Read the [Developer Guide](developer-guide.md)** for complete setup instructions